Deal the Kraken? Francis can't make official trades - yet - WHIZ News

 “When we were thinking about being seller, we had a vision of, if we’re going to do something, what we wanted in return,” he said.

-Instead, St. Louis is jockeying with Arizona and San Jose for a playoff berth.
+Instead, St. Louis is jockeying with Arizona for a playoff berth.
 With the top four pretty much set in the East and North, the only other drama is between Nashville, Chicago and Dallas in the Central.

 “Teams have periods where they’re looking good, they have rest and they’re playing well and then they have periods where they’re working through things or getting through games,” MacLellan said.
 “It’s a hard year to maintain a high level of play, and I think that’s why you’re seeing a lot of teams grouped together.”